[GEOTITLE] [GEOADDRESSONE] [GEOADDRESSTWO] [GEOPHONE] Directions

 Login

-The GOODYEAR SPRING PROMOTION EVENT is a manufacturer’s mail-in rebate.
+The GOODYEAR FALL PROMOTION EVENT is a manufacturer’s online rebate.
 This is a consumer tire rebate event for select Goodyear tires.
-To qualify for this event, you must purchase your eligible tires between March 11, 2024, and the expiry date of June 30, 2024.
-One mail-in rebate form per sales receipt/invoice.
-Limit one (1) mail-in or online rebate per qualifying purchase, per visit.
-Limit one (1) rebate form per tire purchase, per envelope.
+To qualify for this event, you must purchase your eligible tires between September 9, 2024 and the expiry date of December 31, 2024.
+One (1) rebate form per sales receipt/invoice.
+Limit one (1) online rebate per qualifying purchase, per visit.
 Limit four (4) rebates per individual consumer, per promotion period.
 Federal and provincial taxes are calculated on the selling price before the rebate.
-Purchase of a minimum of a set of four tires is required to receive the full rebate amount.
-Rebates are also available per tire on a prorated basis with a minimum purchase of four tires and a maximum purchase of six tires per sales receipt/invoice.
-The consumer must submit the rebate form online or fill out and mail the form along with a copy of the original sales receipt/invoice to the address printed on the form postmarked on or before July 31, 2024.
+Minimum purchase of a set of four (4) tires is required to receive the full rebate amount.
+Rebates are also available per tire on a prorated basis with a minimum purchase of four (4) tires and a maximum purchase of six (6) tires per sales receipt/invoice.
+The consumer must submit the rebate form online along with a copy of the sales receipt/ invoice on or before January 31, 2025.
 Offer is only open to residents of Canada and is only valid for tire purchases from a participating Canadian retailer that operates a retail location in Canada.
-This mail-in rebate offer cannot be combined with any other Goodyear rebate offer.
+This rebate offer cannot be combined with any other Goodyear rebate offer.
 This is a consumer rebate that also applies to business-to-business purchases, excluding tires sold to national accounts, government accounts, P&R accounts, secondary supply points, other retailers or any other delivery for the account of Goodyear.
 All sales receipts/invoices submitted must include detailed product and customer sold-to information to be eligible for rebates.
 The participating retailer is solely responsible for determining the selling price of the tires without direction from Goodyear.
 Visit goodyear.ca or see a participating retailer for more details.

-Additional terms and conditions: Goodyear reserves the right to substitute a cheque of equal value in lieu of a Goodyear Prepaid Mastercard or Virtual Account at its discretion.
+Aditional terms and conditions: Goodyear reserves the right to substitute a cheque of equal value in lieu of a Goodyear Prepaid Mastercard® or Virtual Account at its discretion.
 Fraudulent submissions will not be honoured and may be prosecuted.
-Goodyear is not responsible for non-complying rebate submissions or for lost, late, illegible, postage-due or undeliverable mail.
+Goodyear is not responsible for non-complying rebate submissions.
 Non-complying rebate submissions will not be honoured, acknowledged or returned.
 Void where taxed, restricted or prohibited by law.
 All decisions made by Goodyear (or its authorized representatives) relating to the validity of any submissions are final and binding.
 This promotion is subject to all federal, provincial, and local laws and regulations.
 Retain copies of the materials you submit.

 Kevlar® is a registered trademark of E.I. du Pont de Nemours and Company.